 We are huge fans of brussel sprouts in this house.
 It's one of the veggies we can all agree on (including the picky eaters).
-While my daughter prefers hers cooked softer, the rest of us enjoy it to still have a nice crunch, with the Instant Pot, both options are easily attainable.
+While my daughter prefers hers cooked softer, the rest of us enjoy it to still have a nice crunch.
+With the Instant Pot, both options are easily attainable.

 Flavoring brussel sprouts with bacon, onions, and garlic is what has us always asking for more.
-Next to my lemon and parmesan seasoned brussel sprouts, I think these ones might just be the group favorite.
+Next to my Bacon Ranch Brussel Sprouts, I think these ones might just be the group favorite.

 With perfectly cooked brussels and some cooked bacon, every bite Instant Pot brussels and bacon side dish is flavorful and wonderful.
 But the best part is that it's 100% made in the Instant Pot, including cooking the bacon.

 Note: For tips on cooking bacon, you can refer to my Instant Pot Bacon post for further details.